Fluorescence: Amphibians

 Fluorescence is widespread among amphibians and has been documented in several families of frogs, salamanders and caecilians, but the extent of it varies greatly.

 The polka-dot tree frog (Hypsiboas punctatus), widely found in South America, was unintentionally discovered to be the first fluorescent amphibian in 2017.
 The fluorescence was traced to a new compound found in the lymph and skin glands.
 The main fluorescent compound is Hyloin-L1 and it gives a blue-green glow when exposed to violet or ultraviolet light.
 The scientists behind the discovery suggested that the fluorescence can be used for communication.
 They speculated that fluorescence possibly is relatively widespread among frogs.
 Only a few months later, fluorescence was discovered in the closely related Hypsiboas atlanticus.
 Because it is linked to secretions from skin glands, they can also leave fluorescent markings on surfaces where they have been.

 In 2019, two other frogs, the tiny pumpkin toadlet (Brachycephalus ephippium) and red pumpkin toadlet (B. pitanga) of southeastern Brazil, were found to have naturally fluorescent skeletons, which are visible through their skin when exposed to ultraviolet light.
 It was initially speculated that the fluorescence supplemented their already aposematic colours (they are toxic) or that it was related to mate choice (species recognition or determining fitness of a potential partner), but later studies indicate that the former explanation is unlikely, as predation attempts on the toadlets appear to be unaffected by the presence/absence of fluorescence.

 In 2020 it was confirmed that green or yellow fluorescence is widespread not only in adult frogs that are exposed to blue or ultraviolet light, but also among tadpoles, salamanders and caecilians.
 The extent varies greatly depending on species; in some it is highly distinct and in others it is barely noticeable.
-It can be based on their skin pigmentation, their mucous or their bones.
+It can be based on their skin pigmentation, their mucus or their bones.